paulobolinhas/WineMarket/README.md

 private messages to other users.
 Registered users must use an application client to interact with the server and use these features.

+The work consists of implementing the Tintolmarket system, which is a client-server type system offering a similar service to that of Vivino, but allowing the purchase and sale of wines by system users.
+It has authentication security, signatures, cryptography, blockchain, hmac integrity, secure message exchange...

 # USAGE

 In order to run the project in IDE you must run TintolMarket class after run TintolMarketServer class.